amygurski/100-days-of-code/log.md

 **Today's Progress**: freeCodeCamp's front end libraries.
 Completed Bootstrap and jQuery.

 **Thoughts:** Super fun, these challenges seem quick so I should hopefully get to the final projects in not too long.

+### Day 38: November 26, 2019
+**Today's Progress**: freeCodeCamp's front end libraries.
+Completed Sass and started React.

+**Thoughts:** Still fun.
+The React is familiar so far but getting close to new material.